Movie nights planned in former alley

 “With the way Center Street is built, with the shadows, we might be able to have a movie start before 9 p.m.,” she said.

-Peters said she has already raised the $4,000 needed to purchase a projector, large screen and sound system, which the department will also be able to use for movie nights at the Giorgetti building and White's Pool.
+Peters said she has already raised the $4,000 needed to purchase a projector, large screen and sound system, which the department will be able to use for movie nights at the Giorgetti building and White’s Pool as well.
 The department will also have to cover licensing for the films.

 “The misconception is if you do one for free, you don’t have to pay licensing fees to show a movie,” she said.
 “That is not true.”